Skip to main content

 4. Click Save.

-Set certificate expiry date
+Set a certificate expiry date

 There are three available certificate expiry date options, detailed in the below table.